guialara/cmsc128-ay2015-16-assign002-py./README.md

 CMSC 128 Assignment AB-7L
 -------------
 ## Bioinformatics Library written in Python
-> This Library contains specific functions that will be explained below
+> This Library contains specific functions that will be explained below.
-> To run the library, run python in the terminal and import bioLib
+> To run the library, run python in the terminal and import bioLib.

 ### To Run the Library:
 ```